gitbrent/PptxGenJS/README.md

 * `newPageStartY`: provides the ability to specify where new tables will be placed on new Slides.
 For example, you may place a table halfway down a Slide, but you wouldn't that to be the starting location for subsequent tables.
 Use this option to ensure there is no wasted space and to guarantee a professional look.

+### Table Auto-Paging Notes
+* New slides will be created as tables overflow.
+The table will start at either `newPageStartY` (if present) or the Slide's top `margin`.
+* Tables will retain their existing `x`, `w`, and `colW` values as they are rendered onto subsequent Slides.
+* Auto-paging is not an exact science!
+Try using different `lineWeight` and Slide margin values if your tables are overflowing the Slide.
+* There are many examples of auto-paging in the `examples` folder.

 ### Table Formatting Options
 | Option       | Type    | Unit   | Default   | Description        | Possible Values                                                                   |